 Note: You can press the Power button briefly to toggle the PDM between the wake and sleep modes.
-Omnipod DASH® System alarms will also wake a PDM from sleep mode.
+Omnipod DASH System alarms will also wake the PDM from sleep mode.

-2. When a screen with the Omnipod DASH® logo appears, use your finger to swipe from left to right across the screen.
+2. When a screen with the Omnipod DASH logo appears, use your finger to swipe from left to right across the screen.

-Note: If you see an unexpected screen instead of the Omnipod DASH® logo screen, see "Troubleshooting PDM Start-up" on page 175.
+Note: If you see an unexpected screen instead of the Omnipod DASH logo screen, see "Troubleshooting PDM Startup" on page 189.